 Yes.
 There is a child/safety lock on this model.
-There are also additional safety features.
+It also has additional safety features.

 The timer can be used to “set and forget”.
 You can set the timer to a desired cooking time and have the induction burner automatically turn off once finished.
-The timer can be set for up to 170 minutes.
+The timer can be set in 1 minute increments for up to 170 minutes.
 This is a great safety feature for families multitasking cooking with homework or other activities in the house.

-The induction burner will detect if you are using magnetic cookware.
-If you do not place an induction-compatible pan on the burner within 30 seconds it will not turn on.
+The induction burner will auto detect if you are using magnetic cookware.
+If you do not place an induction-compatible pan on the burner within 60 seconds it will not turn on.

 Are there limitations to this portable induction burner?